wmweemba/ioss-compliance-reporter/projectstructure.md

 # Project Structure

-This document outlines the complete folder and file organization for the IOSS Compliance Reporter project.
+This document outlines the complete folder and file organization for VATpilot - the EU VAT compliance automation SaaS.

 ## 📁 Root Directory Structure